Juraj-Masiar/programovanie_obchodna_akademia/README.md

 ## News:
+- 15.03.2018 at 14:15 will be forth class - **HOMEWORK - based on the tutorial below install all tools on your home PC and try to run some scripts (see the [YouTube](https://youtu.be/l9pQCBMXkKA) video)**
+- 08.03.2018 at 14:15 will be third class
-- **01.03.2018 at 14:15 will be the second class, again in the room 123 in Obchodná akadémia building**
+- 01.03.2018 at 14:15 will be the second class, again in the room 123 in Obchodná akadémia building
 - 15.02.2018 at 14:15 begins our journey in the room 123 in Obchodná akadémia building